martenframework/marten/docs/docs/development/reference/management-commands.md

-marten genmigrations             # Generates new migrations for all the installed apps marten genmigrations foo         # Generates new migrations for the "foo" app marten genmigrations foo --empty # Generates an empty migration for the "foo" app
+marten genmigrations             # Generates new migrations for all the installed apps marten genmigrations foo         # Generates new migrations for the "foo" app marten genmigrations foo --empty # Generates an empty migration for the "foo" app marten genmigrations --dry-run   # Shows migrations that would be generated without writing them
 ```

 ## `listmigrations`